linode/docs/docs/guides/databases/mongodb/navigating-mongodb/index.md

 }
 {{< /output >}}

-But this approach only has very limited applications in practice.
+But this approach has very limited applications in practice.
 Because it requires you to provide the entire nested document in your query, it is too specific for many real-world use cases.

 Instead, more often you want to query for one or more nested fields.
 You can do this using dot notation — following the format `"field.nestedField"`.

-Here is an example that fetches the same book as above but only using the `publicationYear` and `format` nested fields:
+Following is an example that fetches the same book as above but only using the `publicationYear` and `format` nested fields:

     db.bookCatalog.find(
         {